silas/tyrion/README.md

 Tyrion
 ======

-[Tyrion](http://www.tidg.org/tyrion) is a daemon that allows for the asynchronous running of remote processes.
+[Tyrion][tyrion] is a lightweight daemon that allows for the asynchronous running of remote processes.
 It provides basic access controls, process timeouts and a communication protocol (XMPP) that integrates nicely into both corporate and cloud environments.

 ### Requirements